 Providing security and protection for your management team can help mitigate this threat.

-Here enters executive protection services (EP).
+Here enter executive protection services (EP).
 Executive Protection Australia, Asia, and across the world is becoming more prevalent.
-The demand for professional Executive Protection services has increased exponentially the last few years across Australia and Asia as well as many other countries.
+The demand for professional Executive Protection services has increased exponentially in the last few years across Australia and Asia as well as many other countries.